FAIR Orlando Personal Property Search Guide

 Common questions

 • How should I find Orlando personal property appraisers?
-Start with the Orlando directory filter, then compare Florida profiles by personal property scope, category specialty, fee disclosure, inspection availability, intended-use fit, and written report deliverables.
+Start with the Orlando directory filter, then compare Florida profiles by personal property scope, specialty, fee disclosure, inspection availability, intended-use fit, and written report deliverables.

 • Is an Orlando personal property appraiser the same as an antique appraiser?
 Not always.
 Personal property appraisal can include antiques, art, furniture, jewelry, silver, rugs, books, collectibles, memorabilia, and household contents.
 Antique appraisal is one possible specialty inside that broader scope.

 • Should I use an Orlando appraiser or a specialist elsewhere in Florida?
 Use an Orlando or Central Florida appraiser when estate access, storage visits, large furniture, fragile handling, local inspection, or insurance timing requires on-site documentation.
-Use a statewide or category specialist when attribution, maker, market tier, provenance, or comparable evidence is the central risk.
+Use a statewide or category specialist when attribution, maker, market tier, provenance, or comparable evidence is the main risk.

 • What should I ask before hiring a personal property appraiser in Orlando?
 Ask which object categories the appraiser handles, what intended uses the report can support, whether USPAP familiarity or qualified-appraisal support is relevant, how fees are calculated, what travel or revision charges apply, and whether any fee is contingent on value or outcome.